Inside Love (film)

 Inside Love (Presentimientos) is a 2013 Spanish romantic thriller film directed by Santiago Tabernero from a screenplay by Tabernero and Eduardo Noriega, based on the novel Presentimientos by Clara Sánchez.
 It stars Marta Etura and Eduardo Noriega alongside Alfonso Bassave.

 Plot

-The couple formed by Julia and Félix is undergoing a crisis, so they take a change at a getaway trip to the seaside.
-Upon a traffic accident suffered by Julia when going to buy diapers that puts her in a coma, the story bisects in two narrative lines pertaining Julia's dream world and Félix's findings about her in the real world.
+The couple of Julia and Félix is going through a crisis, so they make a change with a getaway trip to the seaside.
+After a traffic accident suffered by Julia when going to buy diapers that puts her in a coma, the story bisects in two narrative lines pertaining Julia's dream world and Félix's findings about her in the real world.

 Cast

 Production

 Penned by Santiago Tabernero and Eduardo Noriega, the screenplay is an adaptation of the novel Presentimientos by Clara Sánchez.
 A Tornasol Films, Castafiore Films, and Zapping Entertainment production, the film also had the participation of TVE.
 It was shot in locations of the province of Alicante, including Alicante, Elche, Villajoyosa, and Santa Pola.